Who is the ideal client for QuickBooks Ledger?

 Once the bookkeeping is finalized and reviewed, Ledger can be automatically synced with Intuit® ProConnect™ Tax.

-I get why Ledger is important for bookkeepers and CAS professionals, but what are the upsides for tax accountants?
+I get why QuickBooks Ledger is important for bookkeepers and CAS professionals, but what are the upsides for tax accountants?

 What is the dream of all accountants?
 Clean data.
 Quality data.
 Client organizers completed with reliable, readable documents.
 A trial balance that ties.